How to export or move fish for human consumption from the UK.

 - it failed health or identity checks

-Fish products will only be accepted back to GB if they meet certain conditions.
+Fish products will only be accepted back to Great Britain if they meet certain conditions.

-Your fish may not be able to re-enter GB if a catch certificate was not sent by the exporter to the designated EU port in advance.
+Your fish may not be able to re-enter Great Britain if a catch certificate was not sent by the exporter to the designated EU port in advance.

 Speak to your customs representative and EU importer to find out if you can correct mistakes or supply further information to complete the export.
 The EU BCP will decide whether to accept your export.

-To return your goods to GB, follow the returned goods policy for products of animal origin.
+To return your goods to Great Britain, follow the returned goods policy for products of animal origin.

 Endangered fish and shellfish